Redefining Glaucoma Surgery with MIGS

 MIGS is recognized as a minimally invasive treatment option that can reestablish the eye’s physiological outflow, in order to reduce intraocular pressure (IOP).1

-Glaukos pioneered MIGS to revolutionize the traditional glaucoma treatment and management paradigm with the iStent® Trabecular Microbypass Stent—the first MIGS device approved by the FDA.
+As the corporate founder of MIGS, Glaukos revolutionized the traditional glaucoma treatment and management paradigm with the iStent® Trabecular Micro-Bypass Stent—the first MIGS device approved by the FDA.
+Now, with the FDA approval of iStent inject® – the next-generation Glaukos trabecular micro-bypass technology – Glaukos is advancing the standard of care for glaucoma patients.

 *Indications for MIGS are different compared to invasive glaucoma surgeries and do not include patients with advanced disease or patients who require very low unmedicated postoperative IOP.